Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 11.1 A workload built for local inference

 Validator-list scoring is periodic, structured, and batchable.
-A scoring round processes approximately 15,000 input tokens and 3,000 output tokens in under a minute on a single GPU.
+The active Qwen3.6 scoring_v2 testnet run processes roughly 7,654 prompt tokens and 4,774 completion tokens in about 88 seconds on the pinned H100 profile.
 This is not a high-frequency workload — it runs weekly or monthly.

 11.2 The cost trend favors decentralization